Sánchez shines as Nationals beat Cards 2-0 in NLCS opener

 For a while, it looked as if he might be headed to the third no-hitter in postseason history.

+“He was good,” Edman said.
+“He was just hitting his spots and keeping us off balance all night, and we just didn’t execute our plan very well.”

-Sánchez retired his first 10 batters before Kolten Wong walked in the fourth on a cool, breezy evening.
+Sánchez retired his first 10 batters before Kolten Wong walked in the fourth on a chilly, breezy evening.

 Wong stole second and took third on Gomes’ throwing error, but Marcell Ozuna hit an inning-ending foulout.